top of page

 Developing an SEO Strategy for Beginners

 Understanding who your target audience is and what they are searching for to find a business like yours is the first step.
 Remember, Google doesn't rank websites, it ranks pages within a website.
 Of course everyone wants their home page to rank, but if you've just launched a new website it's going to be a bit of a challenge.
 Brand new websites will take some time to rank, since they haven't built up a solid domain rating yet.
 (We'll talk about domain rating or 'DR', in the Outranking Your Competition section.)
-For now, focus on understanding what content your target audience is searching for and start developing content that matches their search intent.
-Think about the type of questions they would search on google, this will help generate some content ideas.
-As you type something into Google, it will automatically show you what other people have searched related to your query.
+For now, focus on understanding what content your target audience is searching for and start developing content that matches their search intent to the best of your ability.
+Think about the type of questions they would search on google to find a business like yours.
+This exercise will help generate some great content ideas.
+As you type something into Google, it will automatically show you what other people have searched related.

 Keyword Research

 Once you start typing different search queries into Google, you'll find some that you'd want your website to rank for.
-(When I say 'rank for' I mean when someone types in a specific phrase into a search bar and clicks enter, your website would 'rank' or show up within that page somewhere.)
+(When I say 'rank for' I mean when someone types in a specific phrase into a search bar and clicks enter, your website would 'rank' or show up within the search results page.
+Also known as the SERP.)
 The higher your website ranks on the page for a given keyword or search query, the higher the chance of someone clicking on it.
 When it comes to researching keywords, in the beginning just focus on finding terms that have high search volume and low difficulty.
 Check out Google Keywords Planner to find monthly search volumes, competition, as well as how those search terms have changed in the last 3 months and YoY.
+(Year over year.)
 I've put a few of the keywords that showed up in our Google search, into Google Keywords planner so you can see all the info it provides.
+(Using Google Keywords Planner does require an active Google Ads Campaign.
+If you don't have one active, keep reading for another tool you can utilize.)

 Bonus Tip: When looking for keywords, make sure to note whether they are commercial intention keywords or not.
 A commercial intention keyword means the searcher isn't just browsing the web, they're looking for a solution.
 Once you start looking for them, they become fairly obvious.
-If I typed in 'Web Designer Portfolio' I could be looking for inspiration from another web designer, but if I typed in 'Web Designer for Hire' that means I'm actively looking to find someone.
-Getting your website to rank for high volume keywords that have commercial intention is the most ideal scenario, but it will take time!
-Out of this search query, it's obvious which ones are the highest commercial intention keywords:
+If I typed in 'Web Designer Portfolio' I could be looking for inspiration from another web designer, but if I typed in 'Web Designer for Hire' that means I'm actively looking to find someone to work with.
+Getting your website to rank for high volume keywords that have commercial intention is the most ideal scenario, but this will of course take time.
+Look at the search query below, it's very obvious which ones are the highest commercial intention keywords:

 Keep in mind that website's also don't rank for just one keyword, they rank for hundreds, even thousands of keywords.
 Putting the same keyword all over your website will just make Google think your spam.
-Identify the main keyword you want to rank for, find relevant content to continue adding, and this will make it a lot easier for Google to understand the type of content your website should be ranking for.
+Identify the main keyword you want to rank for then find other relevant content to continue adding, and this will make it a lot easier for Google to understand the type of content you want your website to be ranking for.

-We've talked a lot about sticking with lower competition keywords, but this can feel limiting for sure.
-To use those highly searched and highly difficult keywords, you'll need to get a large amount of quality backlinks to the pages you want to rank.
+We've talked a lot about sticking with lower competition keywords, but depending on your industry this can feel limiting for sure.
+To use those highly searched and highly difficult keywords, you'll need to get a large amount of quality backlinks to the pages on your site that you want to rank in the SERP.
 What's a backlink?
 It's when someone links a page on your site, within their website with a follow link back to you.
-Getting backlinks to your home page or a product pages are usually more difficult than getting links to helpful content.
+Getting backlinks to your home page or product pages are usually more difficult than getting links to helpful content.
 Let's say you sell greenhouses.
 Getting a link to your product page within someone else's website mostly only benefits your business.
 However, if you start creating content that's helpful and interesting to others you may start getting backlinks without even asking for them.

 Content Ideas with Backlink Potential

 Every new website's domain ranking starts at a score of 0 out of 100.
 There are a number of things that impact your domain's rating like: backlinks, user experience, content quality, technical SEO, domain age, and more.
-One of the biggest factors in terms of ranking above your competition in search results will be the number of backlinks that page has.
-This is why utilizing low competition keywords in the beginning is your best bet.
-If your website's domain ranking is at a 0 and you don't have any backlinks yet, you'll never rank above other website's that have a higher domain ranking and hundreds of backlinks.
+One of the biggest factors in terms of ranking above your competition in search results will be the number of backlinks your page has.
+This is why utilizing lower competition keywords in the beginning is a great way to start.
+If your website's domain ranking is at a 0 and you don't have any backlinks yet, you'll never rank above other website's that have a higher domain ranking, hundreds of backlinks, and many relevant keywords.

 Now that you know the importance of backlinks the scammers will be easier to recognize too.
 I call them scammers, but really they're just sending the same spam email to thousands of people asking to get a link back to their site.
 This approach rarely works because it's impersonal and always comes from someone you've never talked to before.
 I don't know about you, but when someone I've never met or even had a conversation with reaches out to me for a favor, I'm hesitant to say the least.
 Although, not everyone who reaches out to you asking for a link back to their website will be a spammer.
 Check out ahrefs Link Building Tactics No One is Talking About over on Youtube to hear great examples of appropriate ways to reach out for links.
 Even if you're not ready to start building backlinks to your site, watching this video will make it very clear what's an appropriate way to reach out and what isn't.